What We Write to Each Other- Beyond the Letter Exchange. Batool Haidari & Marica Bodrožić

 - Moderated by Vivian Perkovic, a journalist, editor and presenter at Deutschlandfunk Kultur.

-Batool Haitari is a clinical psychologist, writer, and activist who has worked in Syria, Iran, and Afghanistan.
+Batool Haidari is a clinical psychologist, writer, and activist who has worked in Syria, Iran, and Afghanistan.
 She was teaching psychology at Kabul University before she fled Afghanistan with her family in August 2021.
-Her work has been published in Dari, German, and English in My Pen Is the Wing of a Bird: New Fiction by Afghan Women (MacLehose Press, February 2022), My Dear Kabul: A year in the life of an Afghan women’s writing group (Coronet, August 2024), A Tongueless Speaker: A collection of short stories by Afghan women writers (Nogaam, 2025) and has been published with Words Without Borders.
+Her work has been published in Farsi, German, and English in My Pen Is the Wing of a Bird: New Fiction by Afghan Women (MacLehose Press, February 2022), My Dear Kabul: A year in the life of an Afghan women’s writing group (Coronet, August 2024), A Tongueless Speaker: A collection of short stories by Afghan women writers (Nogaam, 2025) and has been published with Words Without Borders.
 She now lives in the UK with her three children and husband.
 Her debut book Asylum Hotel is forthcoming with Profile Books in 2027.

 Marica Bodrožić born in 1973 in the hinterland of Split in Dalmatia, she moved to Hesse in 1983 and now lives in Berlin and Brandenburg.
 She writes poetry, novels, short stories, and essays.
 Since her debut, *Tito ist tot* (2002), she has published numerous books exploring memory, philosophy, and mysticism.
 Her most recent works are Das Herzflorett and Die Rebellion der Liebenden (Penguin Random House, 2024).
 She has received numerous awards and grants for her work.